What our priorities are and how we are doing

 Audit Reports

 Patient-centred care is at the heart of plans for the NHS, and the North East Ambulance Service is dedicated to giving our patients a voice, and making sure that what they tell us, shapes our services for them.
-Below are some of the services that we have sought opinion on and actions we took following these discussions
+Below are the responses to the latest survey results for Friends and Family Test (FFT) and our Annual Survey

 Share this page